TheSoftwareDesignLab/InstruAPK/README.md

 3. ``fileName`` identifies the java class.
 As far as java files have the same names than the class defined inside them.
 4. ``methodName`` method's name
 5. ``methodParameters`` smali representation of the method's arguments.
 Some methods can be overloaded, and this helps developers to know the difference between those methods.
 The methodIndex can serves for the same purpose.
-6. ``callTimeInMillis`` exact time, in milliseconds, when the method was called
+6. ``callTimeInMillis`` timestamp in milliseconds, when a method was called.
+Multiple calls can happen in the same millisecond